citp/privacy-policy-historical/a/as/ask/askkissy.com.md

-> *The following text is extracted and transformed from the askkissy.com privacy policy that was archived on 2012-07-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120731052631id_/http%3A//www.askkissy.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the askkissy.com privacy policy that was archived on 2014-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625071637id_/http%3A//askkissy.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | AsKKissy.com
+# Privacy Policy | Ask Kissy.com - Celebrity Gossip

-.

-* * *

 **Privacy Policy for www.askkissy.com**